bergjoel93/Davids-Form/README.md

 Get the list item generator working.
 You have some consle .log that show it counting the i's but it seems like there's an issue with accessing the objects data.

+## Things to do 7/7/24

+- Gandy will give list of all of field inputs for each transaction type.
+- Pressing save button will reset the form.
+- Redesign
+- SF - sales force
+- Change COTM to checkbox.
+- Make generate button under Notes textArea where user can click 'Generate' and it will print particular fields of the current form object and transaction objects.
+- Saved Tab will show everything in a table.
+-